Anatomical terms of location: Radially symmetrical organisms

+Comb jellies have a biradial symmetry about only two planes, a tentacular plane, and a pharyngeal plane.

 Spiders

 Special terms are used for spiders.
-Two specialized terms are useful in describing views of arachnid legs and pedipalps.
+Two such terms are useful in describing views of the legs and pedipalps of spiders, and other arachnids.
 Prolateral refers to the surface of a leg that is closest to the anterior end of an arachnid's body.
 Retrolateral refers to the surface of a leg that is closest to the posterior end of an arachnid's body.
 Most spiders have eight eyes in four pairs.
 All the eyes are on the carapace of the prosoma, and their sizes, shapes and locations are characteristic of various spider families and other taxa.
 Usually, the eyes are arranged in two roughly parallel, horizontal and symmetrical rows of eyes.
 Eyes are labelled according to their position as anterior and posterior lateral eyes (ALE) and (PLE); and anterior and posterior median eyes (AME) and (PME).